beberlei/assert/README.md

-To shield your library from possible bugs, misinterpretations or BC breaks inside Assert you should introduce a library/project based assertion subclass, where you can override the exception thrown as well:
+To shield your library from possible bugs, misinterpretations or BC breaks inside Assert you should introduce a library/project based assertion subclass, where you can override the exception thrown as well.
+In addition, you can override the ``Assert\Assertion::stringify()`` method to provide your own interpretations of the types during error handling.

 ```php
 <?php